divvun/giellalt-svn2git/doc/ExternalBuildRules.md

 If cloned without submodules, running `./autogen.sh` will clone the required resources and make them available in the correct place.

+If we're using `git subtree` instead, everything will also be in place, and nothing more needs to be done.

 ### Checking out using svn

 The `svn` interface of GitHub does not give access to submodules.
 Instead the resources will be checked out by `./autogen.sh` and made available in the correct place.